onnx/optimizer/README.md

 ## Installation

-You can install onnxoptimizer from PyPI by
+You can install onnxoptimizer from PyPI:

 ```bash
 pip3 install onnxoptimizer